5 Tips for Brushing Your Swimming Pool

 Because it’s vital to the health of your pool, let’s look at five tips for brushing your swimming pool.

-First, by brushing your pool, you can prevent scale.
+First, by brushing your swimming pool, you can prevent scale.
 You’ll find scale at the bottom of your pool as it builds up.
 Scale is caused by particles from outside, settling at the bottom and building up in layers.

 Next, brushing prevents stains in your pool.
 Stains are caused by a mixture of dirt, body oils, and other debris that gets in your pool.
 When you brush your pool, you can keep stains from forming.